Welcome to these pages about Daniel Jencka’s musical life, which has two creative outlets:

 Born in Detroit, Michigan, in 1956, Daniel Jencka has been playing the harpsichord since age sixteen.
 He studied with early keyboard artist Penelope Crawford, and with Early Music performer and scholar Lyle Nordstrom.
 Daniel started com- posing as a teenager, and later studied with American composer Stanley Hollingsworth.

 Daniel co-founded Flauto e Basso with recorder and Baroque flute player, Thomas Cirtin, and his playing experience was taken to the professional level in over a hundred concerts they gave in Michigan and Canada in the late 70s and early 80s.
 They attracted large audiences at the Detroit Institute of Arts, Henry Ford Museum, the Edsel and Eleanor Ford House, and other prominent venues.
 He also played with other ensembles in the area, including the Detroit Symphony Bassoon Quartet and the Renaissance City Orchestra.
 Daniel later lived in Bloomington, Indiana, Atlanta, Georgia, and San Diego, California, and belonged to ensembles such as Le Nuove Musiche and Duo Galánt, the latter co-founded with Baroque flute player Fred Kasper.
 Below is a link to some program covers from past performances and ensembles.
-Daniel now lives in the historic town of Las Vegas, New Mexico, with his writer wife, interesting children, and various pets, including two dogs and parrots.
+Daniel now lives in New Mexico.

 Have Harpsichord, Will Travel!
-You can reach Daniel to inquire about playing a concert or other event at 505-718-8044, or email him at firstname.lastname@example.org
+You can reach Daniel to inquire about playing a concert or other event at firstname.lastname@example.org